Annad25/Finance_bot/README.md

    OPENAI_API_KEY=your_openai_api_key

 4. Run the app deployed on docker:
    You will have to have docker installed in your system to run the application.
+Go to docker's official website, [Docker official site]([URL](https://www.docker.com/get-started/)) and follow the instructions to download it on your system.
+After that follow the next steps.

    ```bash
    Step 1: